idnow/de.idnow.ios/README.md

 For custom mTLS certificates use `certificateProvider` parameter of `IDnowSettings`.

-Starting from SDK version 6.5.0 we offer mTLS support for API connections.
+Starting from SDK version 6.5.0 we offer mTLS support for API connections, couple of enhancements were added in 9.1.0.

 mTLS enables server/client certificate validation.
 SDK can provide custom client certificate and several server certificates.